Experience Farming Project

 The Experience Farming Project is a self-directed and participant-driven opportunity for aspiring farmers to gain valuable hands-on experience while independently working a plot of land at one of two locations in the Snoqualmie Valley.
-We provide access to the land, resources, and tools needed to get started as a successful farmer without the often prohibitive start-up costs associated with purchasing or leasing land and equipment.
+We provide access to land, resources, and tools needed to get started as a successful farmer without the often prohibitive start-up costs associated with purchasing or leasing land and equipment.

 As part of the Experience Farming Project, all participants will employ sustainable farming practices that support the continued integrity of the land at our host sites in accordance Certified Naturally Grown standards.

-Send an email to Sean@snovalleytilth.org with your name and contact information (phone, address) and short answers to these two questions:
+Send an email to Sean@snovalleytilth.org with your name and contact information (phone, address) and short answers to the following:

-Describe your farming experience.
+1. Describe your farming experience.

-Describe your goals for the program.
+2. Describe your goals for the program.